Streamwood, IL

 Branch Pickup

 The Village offers a branch pickup service as a convenience to our residents.
 It is also part of our preservation strategy.
-Collecting the branches reduces yardwaste in landfills.
+Collecting the branches reduces yard waste in landfills.
 And, the Village uses the chips collected as mulch.
 This saves money and the environment!
 Read more in our Branch Pickup page.

 50/50 Parkway Tree Program

-Streamwood's 50/50 Parkway Tree Program gives residents the opportunity to purchase a tree for their parkway at 50% of the cost - you pay 50% of the cost of the tree and the Village pays the other 50%.
+Streamwood's 50/50 Tree Program gives residents the opportunity to purchase a tree for their parkway at 50% of the cost - you pay 50% of the cost of the tree and the Village pays the other 50%.

 Reduce, Reuse and Recycle!

-The Village offers curbside recycling in cooperation with Groot.
-For more information on our general recycling program, click here.
-Our refuse company doesn't take hazardous materials.
-Many of our local stores do take certain items, such as plastic bags, small electronics, ink cartridges, batteries, and paint.
-To help residents recycle these and other items, view a list of recycling locations in and around the community, prepared by our Community Relations Commission.
+Many local stores also take items, such as plastic bags, small electronics, ink cartridges, and batteries.
+To help residents recycle these and other items, view a list of recycling locations in and around the community, prepared by our Cultural and Environmental Awareness Commission.
+We also recommend Earth911 for up to date recycling locations in the area.

 Remove Invasive Species